-When I got married I was adamant I wanted a veil but I had absolutely no idea what type to go for.
-Should I go for a long lace-edged veil or a shorter shoulder-length one?
-I also had no idea if it would work with the dress I eventually chose.
-To ensure you lovely lot don't have the same dilemma, we have rolled in the experts at Britten Weddings to explain everything we need to know about all the types of wedding veils.
+Maybe you're adamant you want a wedding veil but have absolutely no idea what type to go for?
+Should you have a long lace-edged veil or a shorter shoulder-length one?
+We've brought in the wedding veil experts and Recommended suppliers Britten Weddings to explain everything you need to know about all the types of wedding veils.

 What are the different types of wedding veils?

-- Drop veils - this is a two-tier veil with no gather.
+- Drop veils - This is a two-tier veil with no gather for the head.
 They are often held in place with a headband or hairpins.
 If you don't plan to wear any other accessories we can sew an invisible comb into our drop veils.
 We can advise on this.

 - Mantilla veils - This is a single-tier veil with no gather.
 We sew a comb to the top of the veil so it can be worn at the top of the head.
 They are sometimes described as Spanish veils.

-- Bandeau veils.
-These are a more vintage feel and attached to either side of the head.
+- Bandeau veils - These are a more vintage feel and are attached to either side of the head.

 What are the different lengths of wedding veils?